The Ultimate Guide To Spalling Bricks

 Water Repellent treatment on brick

 The reason Emperor Masonry Creme does not create a film is due to the way in penetrates deep into the brickwork and chemically bonds to the material, meaning it becomes part of the brick itself.
 Firstly, this means that the treatment does not alter the appearance of brickwork in any way, offering invisible protection.
 Furthermore, there is no film or seal to become weathered over-time meaning the treatment will perform for decades.
-In independent testing conducted by a UKAS accredited labratory, after 25 years of harsh weathering Emperor Masonry Creme was found to have no change in performance or appearance, meaning it will likely far exceed this 25 year lifespan.
+In independent testing conducted by a UKAS accredited laboratory, after 25 years of harsh weathering Emperor Masonry Creme was found to have no change in performance or appearance, meaning it will likely far exceed this 25 year lifespan.
 That is why Emperor Masonry Creme it comes with a lifetime guarantee, ensuring its long-term performance in any weather conditions.

 Emperor super hydrophobic technology

-By preventing any water ingress on exterior walls, Emperor Masonry Creme also helps to reduce penetrating damp, organic growth and the damage that is caused by freeze-thaw cycles.
+By significantly reducing any water ingress on exterior walls, Emperor Masonry Creme also helps to reduce penetrating damp, organic growth and the damage that is caused by freeze-thaw cycles.
 Crucially, it also acts as an exterior insulating measure by keeping exterior walls dry and thus warmer.
 The same independent tests found that a brick wall treated with Emperor Masonry Creme was 6°C warmer on average when compared to an untreated brick wall.

 Emperor Masonry Creme Group